Aegis-Quantum-Labs/QuantumKMeans/README.md

 # QuantumInspiredKMeans

 QuantumInspiredKMeans is an open source Python project that implements a quantum-inspired version of the k-means clustering algorithm.
-This project leverages quantum concepts—such as randomness reminiscent of quantum superposition—for initialization and probabilistic assignments, enhancing classical clustering methods.
+This project leverages quantum concepts, such as randomness reminiscent of quantum superposition, for initialization and probabilistic assignments, enhancing classical clustering methods.

 ## Features
 - **Quantum-inspired Initialization:** Uses randomness similar to quantum state superposition for initial centroid selection.